 Our results indicate significant international effects caused by an unexpected tightening of US policy rates.
-In general, a US monetary policy contraction tends to decrease global output and this response appears to be quite persistent, a result which is in line with Feldkircher and Huber (2016).
+In general, a US monetary policy contraction tends to decrease global output and this response appears to be quite persistent: a result which is in line with Feldkircher and Huber (2016).
 Global consumer prices tend to fall, and most currencies strengthen against the dollar.
-International short-term interest rates show a more diverse picture: they decrease in Western Europe in order to compensate short-falls in output, they follow the rate hike in Latin America.
-Taking a regional angle, these effects are rather modest in emerging Asia compared to the rest of the world.
+International short-term interest rates show a more diverse picture: they decrease in western Europe to compensate shortfalls in output, and they follow the rate hike in Latin America.
+Taking a regional angle, these effects are quite modest in emerging Asia compared with the rest of the world.
 We also find evidence for a significant and negative effect on global equity prices.
-These results relate to average effects over the sample period, 1990Q2 to 2016Q4 and are consistent with the bulk of the literature on international effects of US monetary policy shocks.
+These results relate to average effects over the sample period, from 1990, second quarter, to 2016, fourth quarter, and are consistent with the bulk of the literature on international effects of US monetary policy shocks.

 More importantly, our results yield significant evidence for a changing international transmission of monetary policy shocks over time.
 This holds true for effects on output, exchange rates and especially so on equity prices.
-More precisely, for output and equity prices short-run dynamics tend to vary considerably, while long-run responses are less time sensitive.
-This implies that a (hypothetical) monetary policy shock has similar long-run consequences in 1990 as in 2016, but their immediate effects might differ.
+More precisely, for output and equity prices short-run dynamics tend to vary considerably, whereas long-run responses are less time sensitive.
+This implies that a (hypothetical) monetary policy shock has long-run consequences in 1990 that are similar to those in 2016, but their immediate effects might differ.
 By contrast, the effect on exchange rates varies also over the longer term.
 These results hint at complex dynamics of the international transmission mechanism and heterogeneity across countries.
-Considering the strength of international effects, our findings suggest that these rather evolve in cycles than following a continuous trend.
-Roughly speaking, our results point at weaker international effects in the period after the global financial crisis compared to the earlier part of the sample period.
-Partially, this could be explained by domestic factors, such as diminishing effects of quantitative easing on the US economy (see, e.g., Engen et al., 2015; Stein, 2012).
+Considering the strength of international effects, our findings suggest that these evolve in cycles rather than follow a continuous trend.
+Roughly speaking, our results point at weaker international effects in the period after the global financial crisis compared with the earlier part of the sample period.
+Partially, this could be explained by domestic factors, such as diminishing effects of quantitative easing on the US economy (see, for example, Engen et al. (2015) and Stein (2012)).

 Other potential driving forces of the strength of international spillovers are related to global developments in trade and financial globalization.
-Over our sample period, both forms of globalization have steadily increased up until the outbreak of the global financial crisis which triggered a relaunch of prohibitive policies.
-This pattern is mostly consistent with trough/peak values that we observe for the variables with considerable time variation.
-A more systematic analysis that draws on the newly available KOF globalization indices shows distinct effects of globalization outcomes / de-facto measures and policies / de-jure measures.
-An increase in de-facto measures of both trade and financial globalization mitigates international spillovers.
-This implies that a broad trade base and a high degree of financial integration with the world economy cushions risks stemming from a foreign shock such as a rate increase in the US.
-By contrast, an increase in de-jure measures (i.e., a reduction of trade barriers and / or a liberalization of the capital account) is associated with stronger international responses to the US shock.
+Over our sample period, both forms of globalization have steadily increased until the outbreak of the global financial crisis which triggered a relaunch of prohibitive policies.
+This pattern is mostly consistent with trough or peak values that we observe for the variables with considerable time variation.
+A more systematic analysis that draws on the newly available KOF globalization indices shows distinct effects of globalization outcomes, de facto measures and policies, and de jure measures.
+An increase in de facto measures of both trade and financial globalization mitigates international spillovers.
+This implies that a broad trade base and a high degree of financial integration with the world economy cushion risks stemming from a foreign shock such as a rate increase in the USA.
+By contrast, an increase in de jure measures (i.e. a reduction of trade barriers and/or a liberalization of the capital account) is associated with stronger international responses to the US shock.
 In this sense, our analysis yields a more precise assessment of the theoretically ambiguous effects of globalization on the macroeconomy as pointed out in Mishkin (2009).
 Except for the early part of our sample, these relationships between globalization and spillovers are stable over time.

 The distinction between trade and financial globalization as a determinant of the strength of spillovers is less important.